 If you are interested in receiving a Community Walkability Study, please fill out the following form.

-For more information about the Walkability program, contact Kelly Nix.
+For more information about the Walkability Studies program, contact Tony Michael.